Emil Graesholm. Chief Executive Officer and co-founder.

 Leon currently works in the fields of consultancy and academia.
 He is part of the education consultancy ‘A-Class Education’ working as an intermediary between clients from the post-Soviet space and British boarding schools.
 He is also a member of the ‘Programme of Armenian Studies’, an academic institution based in London, acting as communications officer and report writer.
 His academic interests lie mainly in the Middle East and South Caucasus, having studied the politics and languages of the region.
 He has a BA in French & Arabic and an MSc in International Public Policy both from UCL.

 Håvard Bergo.
-Editor & Senior Analyst.
+Senior Editor & Senior Analyst.

 Håvard is a GRI Senior Analyst and a foreign policy expert who works in Kampala for LPC Consult International, a consulting company that specializes on developing projects in East Africa and Mozambique.
 He has previously worked with the United Nations in Bangkok and as a project manager for a research project in Montreal.
 Håvard graduated with an MSc in International Relations from the London School of Economics (LSE).